xdmushui/partner-center-sdk/develop/delete-a-self-serve-policy.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
-This scenario supports authentication with App+User credentials.
+This scenario supports authentication with Application+User credentials.

 ## C\#